usbarmory/mxc-scc2/README.md

 ```

 Once the mode and IV are set, plaintext/ciphertext can be sent to the SCCv2 for
-encryption/decryption by issuing a write() operation of 16-bytes blocks on
+encryption/decryption by issuing a `write()` operation of 16-bytes blocks on
-/dev/scc2_aes, up to 256 blocks (4096 bytes) can be sent at once.
+`/dev/scc2_aes`, up to 256 blocks (4096 bytes) can be sent at once.

-Each write() operation must be followed by a read() operation of the same size
+Each `write()` operation must be followed by a `read()` of the same size to
-to read back the results, misaligned and mismatched write()/read() operations
-will cause errors.
+read back the results, inconsistent operations will cause errors.

 Example (psuedocode):
 ```